Our Approach

-Why target personality features
+Why target personality features instead of symptoms?

 Over the past decade, mental health researchers and clinicians have grown disillusioned with the DSM system of understanding psychological disorders.
 Specifically, the DSM system assumes that each diagnosis represents a discrete entity, each requiring a different treatment protocol.
 Learning a different treatment for each DSM disorder creates a large training burden for clinicians.
 Moreover, treatment tied to a single diagnosis cannot adequately support patients with more than one condition – the rule, not the exception.